P1kachu/oki-66207-processor/README.md

    --> (`oki66207.py` is a temporary split of the above file) --> Should be added to the /procs folder, with oki66207.py
 - `./helpers/op_to_array.py asm662-66207.op.modified` to extract instructions from asm662 files

+### What's left

+See `TODO`

+If you know how to handle special processor flags in IDA/idapython, I'm curious (https://reverseengineering.stackexchange.com/q/22423/11827)

 ### Misc
 - Little endian architecture (https://mycomputerninja.com/~jon/www.pgmfi.org/twiki/bin/view/Library/LittleEndian.html)